av1v3k/graphqllearn/README.md

 3. Mutation:

 a.
-Create root mutation same as root query.
+Mutation for adding - Create root mutation same as root query.

 ```
 const mutation = new GraphQLObjectType({